rezual/nge_2_re/CONTRIBUTING.md

 	- `face`: Character day-to-day conversation expressions
 	- `free`:  Text for game's Secret Information and Tutorial sections.
 	- `game`: Game menu textures
-	- `im`: Pictures for possibly hardcoded events in the game that don't need event scripts but just pictures
+	- `im`: Pictures for possibly hardcoded events in the game that don't need event scripts but solely pictures
 	- `map`: Maps, models, animations, and textures, for world maps as well as characters
 		- Instead of loading the Asuka model from `/chara/`, they seem to duplicate the model per map
 	- `modules`: Extra code modules used by the PSP .prx (think of them like Windows DLL files)
 	- `sound`: Unknown format for game sounds and possibly music
 	- `voice`: Voice clips

-It should be noted that most of the game's files are packed/compressed within` .har` files.
+It should be noted that most of the game's files are packed/compressed within `.har` files.
 The only thing you should know about `.har` files for now is that they're proprietary `.zip` files.
-We'll be unzipping them in the next section.
-Furthermore, the game reuses the `.bin` suffix for various file formats.
-For clarity we'll add BIND/WAVE/TEXT/CODE before them, keeping in mind that BIND & WAVE `.bin` are archives that can be unpacked just like `.har` as well.
+We'll be unzipping/unpacking them in the next section.
+Furthermore, there's a couple of `.bin` files that are actually different file formats despite having the same extension.
+The first few starting bytes are what determine the actual file format.
+For clarity we'll refer to them as `.bin.BIND`/`.bin.WAVE`/`.bin.TEXT`/`.bin.CODE` down below.
+Similarly, the `.bin.BIND` & `.bin.WAVE` files are proprietary archives as well that can be unpacked via the tooling in this repo.

 For translation, we're mainly interested in modifying pictures (which might contain Japanese text) and the Japanese text scattered across various places.

 The game stores pictures all over `umd0:/PSP_GAME/USRDIR/`
 - Some are in `.har` files as `.hpt` files
-- Some are in `.har` files as `.zpt` files
+- Some are in `.har` files as `.zpt` files, which are compressed `.hpt` files
-- Some are in `umd0:/PSP_GAME/USRDIR/im/` as .zpt files
+- Some are in `umd0:/PSP_GAME/USRDIR/im/` as `.zpt` files
-- At least two are in the game executable, in `umd0:/PSP_GAME/SYSDIR/EBOOT.BIN` as .zpt files
+- At least two are in the game executable, in `umd0:/PSP_GAME/SYSDIR/EBOOT.BIN` as `.zpt` files
 	- The Bandai logo screen and the Eva tenth anniversary screen

-The game stores voice dialogue as Sony atrac3plus encoded `.wav` files in WAVE `.bin` files:
+The game stores voice dialogue as Sony atrac3plus encoded `.wav` files in `.bin.WAVE` files:
 -  `umd0:/PSP_GAME/USRDIR/voice/na0.bin`
 -  `umd0:/PSP_GAME/USRDIR/voice/na1.bin`
 -  `umd0:/PSP_GAME/USRDIR/voice/na2.bin`

 The game stores Japanese text in various places and formats as well:
 - In the encrypted game executable: `umd0:/PSP_GAME/SYSDIR/EBOOT.BIN`
+	- Remember, the `EBOOT.BIN` is encrypted and it needs to be decrypted first to `BOOT.BIN`
+	- Once decrypted, you'll need a hex editor or disassembler to play around with the `BOOT.BIN`
-	- There's Japanese text in the read-only sections
+	- There's Japanese text in the read-only ELF sections
-	- There's Japanese text in read-writable sections
+	- There's Japanese text in read-writable ELF sections
 	- These are mainly menu text and short actions like "open door."
-	- No tool yet for formally re-injecting these translations back
+	- No tool yet for formally re-injecting these translations back.
+Currently what we do is generate Cwcheat codes that do the injection during runtime.
-- As `.evs` files contained located in:
+- The game's Japanese text can be additionally found as `.evs` files located in:
 	- Almost every `.har` file in `umd0:/PSP_GAME/USRDIR/event/`
 	- In  the following `.har` files:
 		- `umd0:/PSP_GAME/USRDIR/btl/b2event.har`
 		- `umd0:/PSP_GAME/USRDIR/btl/bevent.har`
 		- `umd0:/PSP_GAME/USRDIR/btl/tabris.har`
-- As TEXT `.bin` files:
+	- These `.evs` files are event scripts that the game plays out
+- And finally, Japanese game text can be found in `.bin.TEXT` files:
 	-  `umd0:/PSP_GAME/USRDIR/free/f2tuto.bin`
 	- `umd0:/PSP_GAME/USRDIR/free/f2info.bin`
-	- As TEXT files packed in BIND `.bin` files:
+	- As `.bin.TEXT` files packed in `.bin.BIND` files:
 		- `umd0:/PSP_GAME/USRDIR/btl/btimtext.bin`
 		- `umd0:/PSP_GAME/USRDIR/game/imtext.bin`
+	- "IM" text is text the AI will randomly say during the social aspects of the game

 ## Extracting it all
 So it's clear from above that a lot of the game's content is hidden in archive files:
-- `.har`
+- `.har` files
-- WAVE `.bin`
+- `.bin.WAVE` files
-- BIND `.bin`
+- `.bin.BIND` files

-To extract it all, run `tools/unpack-all.py`, and drag-and-drop the UMD_DATA.BIN located in your unpacked ISO from the `2.
+To extract it all, run `tools/unpack-all.py` via the command line ideally, and then when it asks you, drag-and-drop the `UMD_DATA.BIN` located in your unpacked game ISO from the `2.
 Getting the game from the actual UMD and extracting it` step.
-Don't just unpack UMD_DATA.BIN from the ISO!
+Don't just unpack `UMD_DATA.BIN` from the ISO!
 The rest of the files are needed as well!

 This will take a while.
 Let it run overnight!

 What the unpack-all.py script does is:
-1. Ask for the path to where you extracted the contents of the game ISO to
+1. Ask for the path to `UMD_DATA.BIN` you extracted the contents of the game ISO to
 2. Decompresses the standalone `.zpt` pictures in `umd0:/PSP_GAME/USRDIR/im/` by running `tools/zipped.py` on them
 3. Unpacks and decompresses all the `.har` files in `umd0:/PSP_GAME/USRDIR/` by running `tools/hgar.py --decompress` on them (and calls `tools/zipped.py` for us if necessary)
 4. Converts all `.hpt` pictures to `.png` for us by running `tools/hgpt.py --export` on all `.hpt.DECOMPRESSED` files in `umd0:/PSP_GAME/USRDIR/`